-As you fill your 2022 calendar, don’t forget that Roe Law Group offers one hour of free training each year for your managers and supervisors.
-For 2022, we will be offering training on the following topics:
+As you fill your 2023 calendar, don’t forget that Roe Law Group offers one hour of free training each year for your managers, supervisors, and HR professionals.
+For 2023, we will be offering training on the following topics:

 This newsletter is provided for informational purposes only, not as legal advice.
 The reader of these materials should seek legal advice before using this or any other materials from this author.

 Copyright © 2023 Roe Law Group, PLLC, All rights reserved.

 Sign up to have our newsletters sent to your email